 Kerosene Creek hot pools just out from Rotorua.

-The tempt of the water is around 30 degrees, reason for the smell is because of the decaying vegetation along the waters edge.
+The temperture of the water is around 30 degrees and the reason for the bad smell is because of the decaying vegetation along the water’s edge.
+However, it’s a nice walk to go for a swim.

 Quick Facts about this walk